ThinkerYzu/ebas/README.md

 Check the file *ex-apps/nanosleep.c* in the repository for loading an ebpf program.

+## The Syntax of ebas

+A program includes sections that comprise functions or data objects exclusively.
+The keyword `.section` followed by a section name starts a new section.
+A section ends by end-of-file or another `.section` keyword.  `.bss` is a variant of `.section` to create a BSS section with the section name `.bss` by default.
+However, you can change the section name by providing a section name after the `.bss` keyword.
+The section started by the `.bss` keyword should contains only data objects while you can add functions or data objects exclusively to a section started by the `.section` keyword.
+Following is an example that defines an `fentry` program attached to `__x64_sys_nanosleep`.

+    .section "fentry/__x64_sys_nanosleep"
+    .function nanosleep_fentry
+        call.helper 14
+        rsh.64      r0, 32
+        ld.dw       r1, @pid    // immediate value (addr)
+        ld.w        r1, r1      // Load 32-bits from memory
+        lsh.64      r1, 32      // expand to 64-bites
+        arsh.64     r1, 32
+        jne         r0, r1, @LBB0_2
+        ld.dw       r1, @fentry_cnt // immediate value (addr)
+        ld.w        r2, r1      // Load 32-bits from memory
+        add         r2, 1
+        st.w        r1, r2      // Store 32-bits to memory

+    LBB0_2:
+        mov         r0, 0
+        exit

+    .bss
+    .data pid
+        dw          0
+    .data fentry_cnt
+        dw          0

+`.function` followed by a function name starts a new function. `.data` followed by a name starts a new data object.
+They define the scope of functions or data objects so that a loader like libbpf knows how to load it.

+### Labels and Names

+You can refer to function names, data object names, and label names by prefixing name with an `@` character. **ebas** will expand these names to the address or offset of functions, data objects, or labels.

+Labels are defined by a name followed by an `:` character in a separate line.

+For example,

+    foo:

+defines a label `foo`.
+Labels help in creating relative jumps and calls within the ebpf program.
+You can refer to labels by prefixing the label name with an `@` character.
+For example, if you have a jump instruction like `jne`, you can use `jne r1, r2, @foo` to jump to the label `foo` if `r1` doesn't equal to `r2`.

+### Data Objects

+There are four keywords to define the content of data objects; `db`, `dh`, `dw`, and `dd`.

+They are integers of 1 byte, 2 bytes, 4 bytes, and 8 bytes
+respectively.
+They are followed by numbers separated by commas `,`.
+For example, `db 0x02, 0xde, 0xa0` defines an integer of 3 bytes that starts with 2 and ends with a 0. `dw 0xdeadbeef, 0x0` defines two 4-byte integers, 0xdeadbeef and 0x0.

+### Examples

+Please check the `ex-apps/` directory of the repository.
 ## Instructions

 There are three major categories of instructions.